Aylur/ags/docs/src/Your-First-Widget.md

 > The `name` attribute only has to be unique, if you pass it to `windows` in the exported object.

 > [!IMPORTANT]
 > Calling `Widget.Window` will create and show the window by default.
-You don't necessarily have to pass a reference to `windows` in the exported object, but if you don't, you won't be able to toggle it with `ags --toggle-window`
+You don't necessarily have to pass a reference to `windows` in the exported object, but if you don't, you won't be able to toggle it with `ags --toggle-window` or through `App.toggleWindow`

 Alright, but static text is boring, let's make it dynamically change by updating the label every second with a `date`.
 ```js